Caroline-xinyue/thesis-timeline/Feedbacks/2-page-abstract/feedback_summary.md

 - [ ] Purpose and Motivation
   - [ ] Why we want to compare?
 What to achieve?
   {
-  languages[verfication appraoches], next step to the community long time dependently typed languages: since coq(longest 80s), adga, idris functional languages: Haskell, ML, Racket motivation for the current space: practically-oriented verified programming languages -- DH, LH, F*, Idris[these 4 are new but also functional], maybe Ada(may not be functional) [young field, sharing]
+  languages[verfication approaches], provide next step to the community long time dependently typed languages: since coq(longest 80s), adga, idris functional languages: Haskell, ML, Racket motivation for the current space: lightweight, practically-oriented verified programming languages -- DH, LH, F*, Idris[these 4 are new but also functional], maybe Ada(may not be functional) [young field, sharing]
   Idris is more understood based on Martin Lof Type Theory, DH, F* non-termination, extensions to ML type theory to be more applicable [DH: Type family, typeintype; F*: effect system]
   DH, LH, F* compared exploratively in my poster